ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The AS MUST support this type of query.
 The processing of a full query and the related response format are defined in {{ssec-trl-full-query}}.

 * Diff query: the AS returns a list of diff entries.
-Each diff entry is related to one of the most recent updates to the TRL, with such an update performed in the subset of the TRL pertaining to the requester.

-   The entry associated with one of such updates contains the list of token hashes that were added to or removed from the TRL at that update, and for which the corresponding revoked access tokens pertain to the requester.
+Each diff entry is related to one update occurred to the TRL, and it contains a set of token hashes pertaining to the requester.
+In particular, all such token hashes were added to the TRL or removed from the TRL at the update related to the diff entry in question.

    The AS MAY support this type of query.
 In such a case, the AS maintains the history of updates to the TRL as defined in {{sec-trl-endpoint-supporting-diff-queries}}.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.

 If it supports diff queries, the AS MAY additionally support its "Cursor" extension, which has two benefits.
-First, the AS can avoid excessively long messages when several diff entries have to be transferred, by delivering several diff query responses, each containing one adjacent subset at a time.
-Second, a requester can retrieve diff entries associated with TRL updates that, even if not the most recent ones, occurred after a TRL update indicated as reference point.
+First, the AS can avoid excessively long messages when several diff entries have to be transferred, by delivering several diff query responses, each containing one adjacent subset of diff entries at a time.
+Second, a requester can retrieve diff entries associated with TRL updates that, even if not the most recent ones, occurred after a TRL update associated with a diff entry indicated as reference point.

 If it supports the "Cursor" extension, the AS stores additional information when maintaining the history of updates to the TRL, as defined in {{sec-trl-endpoint-supporting-cursor}}.
 Also, the processing of full query requests and diff query requests, as well as the related response format, are further extended as defined in {{sec-using-cursor}}.